 In 1999, a pilot group of 15 Young Scholars was established followed by the Davidson Institute for Talent Development being created in 2000 along with the official launch of the Davidson Young Scholars program.

 In 2005, they worked to pass Nevada state legislation to open a new kind of public school for profoundly gifted middle and high school students on the University of Nevada, Reno campus, called the Davidson Academy.

 Bob earned his juris doctorate degree from George Washington University, a master’s in business administration from the University of California, Los Angeles (UCLA) and a bachelor’s of science in chemical engineering from Purdue University.
 He also served as a director for both Pepperdine University and George Washington University.
 Bob currently serves on the advisory board of the Belin-Blank Center for Gifted Education and Talent Development.
 In 2015, he was appointed to the Nevada System of Higher Education’s Board of Regents.

-To learn more about the work of the Davidson Institute, view our Annual Report and Core Values.
+To learn more about the work of the Davidson Institute, view our Core Values.

 Started in 1999, the Davidson Institute for Talent Development is a 501(c)3 private operating foundation.
 Our mission is to recognize, nurture and support profoundly intelligent young people ages 18 and under, and to provide opportunities for them to develop their talents to make a positive difference.